-12 Essential Welding Tips for Beginners (Stick/SMAW)
+12 Welding Tips for Beginners: Master Arc Welding Basics

-In this guide I lay out 12 practical, easy-to-follow welding tips for beginners that I teach in my video “12 Welding Tips for Beginners | Basic Welding Guide | Arc Welding Tips and Tricks.”
-Whether you are just starting with arc welding, want to improve bead consistency, or need clear rules for joint preparation and electrode handling, this article compiles the core fundamentals I demonstrate on the bench and expands them with practical explanations, examples, and drills you can use right away.
+In this guide I share 12 practical, easy-to-follow welding tips for beginners that I teach in my video “12 Welding Tips for Beginners | Basic Welding Guide | Arc Welding Tips and Tricks.”
+Whether you are just starting with arc welding, want to improve bead consistency, or need clear rules for joint preparation and electrode handling, this article covers the core fundamentals I show on the bench.
+It adds practical explanations, examples, and drills you can use right away.

 1. Choose the Right Electrode and Know Its Numbering ⚙️

-Choosing the correct electrode for your job is one of the most impactful decisions you’ll make as a beginner.
-Electrode selection determines penetration, bead profile, and how easy it is to maintain a stable arc.
-For shielded metal arc welding (SMAW or stick welding), the electrode number gives an at-a-glance summary of its properties:
+Choosing the correct electrode for your job is one of the most important decisions you will make as a beginner.
+It decides penetration, bead shape, and how easy it is to hold a stable arc.

-• The first two digits indicate minimum tensile strength in ksi (e.g., “60” = 60,000 psi).
+• The first two digits show minimum tensile strength in ksi (e.g., “60” = 60,000 psi).

 Reference: AWS SMAW classification as summarized by Lincoln Electric (AWS Classifications).
+See also this AWS article on SMAW consumables for deeper insight (Introduction to SMAW Consumables).

 For beginners working on general purpose mild steel, I often recommend E6011, E6013, or E7018 depending on the material thickness and position: